A Mechanical Engineering degree built to serve

 Learn to build low-cost robots and drones.
 Develop solar distillation and sterilization systems for water.
 Design apps and tools to track and monitor heart health.
-At Marymount University, our undergraduate program in Mechanical Engineering teaches the foundations in engineering, mathematics, and science that can make a meaningful difference in industry, research, and government agencies around the globe.
+At Marymount University, our Bachelor of Science in Mechanical Engineering program teaches the foundations in engineering, mathematics, and science that can make a meaningful difference in industry, research, and government agencies around the globe.

 Hands-on opportunities and broad-based goals

-At Marymount, our Mechanical Engineering students access the same technology and resources used in real-world mechanical engineering.
+At Marymount, our Bachelor of Science in Mechanical Engineering students access the same technology and resources used in real-world mechanical engineering.
 Our labs specialize in digital fabrication, electronics, and virtual reality design and testing.
 Other goals include:

 - Identifying, formulating, and solving complex engineering problems.